jellyfin/jellyfin-mpv-shim/README.md

  - `subtitle_color` - The color of the subtitles, in hex.
 Default: `#FFFFFFFF`
  - `subtitle_position` - The position (top, bottom, middle).
 Default: `bottom`

+### External MPV

+The client now supports using an external copy of MPV, including one that is running prior to starting the client.
+This may be useful if your distribution only provides MPV as a binary executable (instead of as a shared library), or to connect to MPV-based GUI players.
+Please note that SMPlayer exhibits strange behaviour when controlled in this manner.

+- `mpv_ext` - Enable usage of the external player by default.
+Default: `false`
+    - The external player may still be used by default if `libmpv1` is not available.
+- `mpv_ext_path` - The path to the `mpv` binary to use.
+By default it uses the one in the PATH.
+Default: `null`
+- `mpv_ext_ipc` - The path to the socket to control MPV.
+Default: `null`
+    - If unset, the socket is a randomly selected temp file.
+    - On Windows, this is just a name for the socket, not a path like on Linux.
+- `mpv_ext_start` - Start a managed copy of MPV with the client.
+Default: `true`
+    - If not specified, the user must start MPV prior to launching the client.
+    - MPV must be launched with `--input-ipc-server=[value of mpv_ext_ipc]`.

 ### Other Configuration Options

  - `player_name` - The name of the player that appears in the cast menu.
 Initially set from your hostname.